as791/ZOO_Attack_PyTorch/README.md

 ```
 python zoo_l2_attack_black.py
 ```
-Both untargeted and targeted attack are accessible via the python code.
+Both untargeted and targeted attack are accessible via above code all the changes (comment/uncomment) for transition from ZOO_Adam/ZOO_Newton or CIFAR10/MNIST are from line 259-262, 270/271, 274-277 and for visualtion line 307/329.
 For more details go through the code zoo_l2_attack_black.py and the paper https://arxiv.org/abs/1708.03999

 ## Sample Results
 #### ZOO_Adam